-Site Observation made Type of transformation applied X (sample site) Two sides of roof look similar Reflection
+Site Observation made Type of transformation applied X (sample site) Two sides of roof look similar Reflection i.
+Will it be possible to construct a house without using the concept of transformations?
+Explain your thinking.

 Students can also compare the use of transformation related to cultural aspects like in Chorten, Bhutanese traditional houses with modern structures and equipment.